-Starting from the founding of the High Energy Physics Division in 1959 and the advent of the Zero Gradient Synchrotron, a powerful proton accelerator, in 1963.
-Since then, Argonne scientists gave contributed to a number of experiments, including contributions to the discovery of the top quark and the elusive Higgs boson, measurement of neutrino properties, and observations of the cosmic microwave background, the ‘first light’™ in the Universe.
-Today, we continue in this spirit, contributing via experiments, theoretical calculations, and large-scale computing to arrive at answers to some of the most important and complex scientific questions in physical science.
+Starting from the founding of the High Energy Physics division in 1959 and the advent of the Zero Gradient Synchrotron, a powerful proton accelerator, in 1963, Argonne scientists have contributed to a number of experiments, including the discovery of the top quark and the elusive Higgs boson, measurement of neutrino properties, and observations of the cosmic microwave background, the “first light” in the universe.
+Today, we continue in this spirit, contributing via experiments, theoretical calculations and large-scale computing to achieve answers to some of the most important and complex scientific questions in physical science.

 - 2015 – The Deep Underground Neutrino Experiment (DUNE) collaboration was established in early 2015; Physicist Maury Goodman was elected chair of the Institutional Board.

-- 2012 – CDF announces the most accurate W mass measurement.
+- 2012 – Collider Detector at Fermilab (CDF) announces the most accurate W mass measurement.

 - 2011 – The last run of the CDF took place and the Tevatron collider ended operations.

 - 2010-2012 – The Digital Hadron Calorimeter (DHCAL) collected data.

 - 2010 – Within the CALICE (Calorimeter for ILC Experiment) collaboration, the technology of a Digital Hadron Calorimeter (DHCAL) was developed and a physical 1m prototype using Resistive Plate Chambers (RPC) was constructed at Argonne National Laboratory.
 The DHCAL was then built.